The complexity of simplicity

 Regularly check the solution design - remind yourself what you're trying to achieve and why.

-I often think that because you can doesn't always mean you should.
 Keep focused on simple design, simple processes and offering clarity to customers and your people.
-It's amazing how compliant we all are when something is simple, low effort and we have a sense that we're achieving what we need to.
+It's amazing how compliant we are as customers when something is simple, low effort and we have a sense that we're achieving what we need to.

 Sounds simple right?
 If we can help you with your ways of working, blending technology and people to deliver consistently great service in a simple and cost effective way then just get in touch - we'd love to have a chat with you.